cotoaga/dagger/README.md

 ---

-**DAGGER v0.4.0 - Nuclear transparency meets knowledge cartography** 🗡️
+**DAGGER v0.4.1 - Bug-free nuclear transparency meets knowledge cartography** 🗡️

 *Built by distributed cognition, with nuclear transparency, for cognitive amplification at scale*